jhugon/hmumuFinalAnalysis/README.rst

 Each category will have both a .txt and .root datacard file.
 Both are required for the statistics software to work.

-The main scripts you need to worry about is ``notlxbatch.sh``.
+The main scripts you need to worry about is ``findExpected.sh``.
-It will write the 95% upper limit for each datacard to <category>.txt.out, and the significance for each datacard to <category>.txt.sig
+It will write the expected 95% upper limit for each datacard to <category>.txt.explimit, and the expected significance for a 1*SM signal for each datacard to <category>.txt.expsig.
+The expected significance output is straightforward, but the expected 95% upper limit output shows the quantiles.
+The 50% quantile is the median, so the number next to 50% is the *median 95% CLs upper limit*.

 If you want to do combinations of categories, the ``combAllText.py`` script makes the default combinations as .txt datacards.